Page Reviewed / Updated - Apr. 2015

 Medicaid eligibility is very complicated and it is recommended that those considering Medicaid as an option should consult with an eligibility expert prior to making a decision.

-Life Insurance Policy Requirements - All types of in-force life insurance qualify for this life insurance conversion program including Universal Life, Group Life, Straight Term, Convertible Term and Whole Life.
-Policies must have a minimum face value of $50,000.
+Life Insurance Policy Requirements - All types of in-force life insurance policies are eligible provided they have a minimum face value of $50,000.
+This includes Universal Life, Group Life, Straight Term, Convertible Term and Whole Life policies.

 Age Requirements - There are no declared age restrictions for this program.
 However, the age of the individual may affect the amount of care value or even cause them to be denied.
 Older individuals in poor health can expect to receive higher amounts for care than younger applicants in good health.